-Sunday’s meal planning secret – and a fresh twist on the classic roast
+Sunday’s meal planning secret – and a roast dinner recipe with a twist

-As part of her 7-day meal planning series, HLN’s Dotty shows us how to spruce up the old chicken dinner (and thankfully it involves cauliflower cheese)
+As part of her 7-day meal planning series, HLN’s Dotty shows us how to serve something different for Sunday Lunch by sprucing up the old chicken dinner. (thankfully it involves cauliflower cheese!)

 By Dorothy Miles

 After an uneventful Saturday, I’m determined to make Sunday a little more productive!
 Up, showered and dressed straight away, I’ve done another load of laundry and the dishwasher before breakfast.
 It’s eggs again for breakfast – scrambled this time – with a mug of tea and some orange juice.

 Despite the weather, I’m already planning ahead to the spring and what I’ll grow in my garden.
 I spend an hour outside, clearing some dead leaves, weeds and ivy that has encroached onto my patch and cleaning some of the small pots that I’ll use for my seedlings in a few weeks.
 It’s too cold to stay out for long, and the ground is so boggy there’s not much else I can do, so I head back inside to warm up with a cup of tea.
 I get the seeds out and do a little audit, making a list of what we have, what we want to grow and when and where the plants will be sown.
 I order some more seeds (far too many, actually – we’ll never have space for them all).